unruggable-labs/ENSIPs/eip-1.md

 While an ENSIP is a draft, a `discussions-to` header will indicate the URL where the ENSIP is being discussed.

 The preferred discussion URL is a topic on [ENS Forum](http://discuss.ens.domains).
-The URL cannot point to Github pull requests, any URL which is ephemeral, and any URL which can get locked over time (i.e. Reddit topics).
+The URL cannot point to GitHub pull requests, any URL which is ephemeral, or any URL which can get locked over time (e.g., Reddit topics).

 ### `type` header

 The `type` header specifies the type of ENSIP: Standards Track, Meta, or Informational.
-If the track is Standards please include the subcategory (core or ERC).
+If the track is Standards, please include the subcategory (core or ERC).

 ### `category` header